mehulagg/gitlab_test/doc/user/project/clusters/add_gke_clusters.md

 After a couple of minutes, your cluster will be ready to go.
 You can now proceed to install some [pre-defined applications](index.md#installing-applications).

+**Note:** You will need to enable autoscaling on the cluster in order to scale beyond a default setup.

 ### Cloud Run for Anthos

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/16566) in GitLab 12.4.